colin-mills/Daily-Debrief-notification-service/README.md

 2. Wait until 8AM EST and receive your personalized news update!

-* If you wis to unsubcscribe send email to cgm71@georgetown wit your name you used on the google form
+* If you wish to unsubcscribe send email to cgm71@georgetown wit your name you used on the google form

 ## Intructions to create this service as a provider